cinemascience/pycinema/doc/how-to-release-pycinema.md

   used by other examples or tests.
 They do not need to be run by hand.

 - `examples/recolor` these test the `recolor` subcommand.
-Run the command and then view the results with `imagegrid`
+Run the command and then view the results with `imagegrid`.
+Note that `cinema recolor` takes a configuration (yaml) file as an argument.
+This file defines the input, output and other settings.

 ```
-    cinema recolor examples/recolor/<name of script>
+    cinema recolor examples/recolor/<name of configuration file>
     cinema imagegrid <result directory as reported by script>
 ```